 The School of Advanced Study

-The University of London’s School of Advanced Study is a unique institution in UK higher education.
-Comprising a set of postgraduate institutes and a variety of central academic initiatives, it is located within the Bloomsbury precinct of the University in the physical and intellectual heart of London.
+The School of Advanced Study, University of London, is a unique institution in UK higher education.
+Comprising a set of postgraduate institutes and a variety of central academic initiatives, it is located within the Bloomsbury precinct of the University in the intellectual heart of London.
 It is the UK’s national and international centre for the support, promotion and facilitation of research in the humanities, broadly defined.
 It does this in collaboration with other organisations, notably the Arts and Humanities Research Council (AHRC), the British Academy (BA), learned societies and government agencies.

 The Warburg Institute, School of Advanced Study

-For a full Person Specification please refer to the Job Description below.
+For a full Person Specification please refer to the Recruitment Pack available below.

-To be considered for this opportunity, please submit your application, CV and Covering Letter (by clicking ‘apply now’ at the bottom of this page) before the closing date at midnight 28 May 2018.
+To be considered for this opportunity, please submit your CV and cover letter (by clicking ‘apply now’ at the bottom of this page) before the closing date at midnight on 22 May 2018

 Pursuing excellence in education